 The time elapsed from the end of a received frame to the end of a partly overlapping transmitted frame is called the time skew.
-Fig. 5.15 shows an example with a time skew of T_S ms.
+Fig. 5.14 shows an example with a time skew of T_s ms.

-Fig 5.15 Time skew
+Fig 5.14 Time skew

 The response time of the MS is the time elapsed from the end of the received message to the end of the transmitted message (answer).
 Thus the response time will be an integral number of frame times plus the time skew.
-Fig. 5.16 shows an example of a response time of one frame plus a time skew of T{S} .
+Fig. 5.15 shows an example of a response time of one frame plus a time skew of T_S.

-Fig 5.16 Response time
+Fig 5.15 Response time

-5.6.3 Timing of call acknowledgement on calling channel
+5.6.3 Timing of call acknowledgement on calling channel and access on access channel

-After receiving a call on calling channel the MS shall start to transmit frame 10a within (30 ± 2.5) ms.
+After receiving a call on calling channel or access channel indication (frame 4b or 3d) on access channel, the MS shall start to transmit frame 10a within (30±2,5) ms. The same applies to frame 10d on combined calling/traffic channel.

-In order to decrease the risk of interference between two subsequent frames on the same channel, frames 10a shall be shortened frames where the bits after Y114 are deleted.
-The transmitter in the MS shall, however, be closed after 117 ms after the starting point of bit sync, i.e. the transmitter shall be closed after Y114 has been sent.
+In order to decrease the risk of interference between two subsequent frames on the same channel, frames 10a and 10d shall be shortened frames where the bits after Y{114} are deleted.
+The transmitter in the MS shall, however, be closed after 117 ms after the starting point of bit sync, i.e. the transmitter shall be closed after Y{114} has been sent.